saritasa-nest/saritasa-dotnet-tools/docs/messages/index.rst

 Object Serializers
 ------------------

+Every message can be serialized for debug or log purposes.
 To store message content and error we need to serialize it to string.
-Not all middlerwares and repositories support all object serializers.
-You can create your own serializer by implementing ``IObjectSerializer``.
-There are following serializers built-in:
+To do that following searialized are used:

 - ``JsonObjectSerializer`` - Uses ``Newtonsoft.Json`` to convert to JSON string.
 - ``XmlObjectSerializer`` - Convert to xml string.
 Not supported for .NET Core.
 - ``BinaryObjectSerializer`` - Convert to bytes array.
 Not supported for .NET Core.

+Not all middlerwares and repositories support all object serializers.
+You can create your own serializer by implementing ``IObjectSerializer``.

 Frameworks
 ----------